 The Distillery

-A dormant but fully documented asset: the Prohibition-era heritage, the Paris 1900 World's Fair gold medal provenance, the production equipment, and eight barrels of estate-grown wheat whiskey aged seven years.
+An active licensure distillery: the Prohibition-era heritage, the Paris 1900 World's Fair gold medal provenance, the production equipment, and eight barrels of estate-grown wheat whiskey aged seven years.
 Production is not currently active.
 The brand, inventory, and equipment transfer with the sale, ready for the next owner to restart.

 The Event Venue